marcmajcher/stemprov-11ty/src/about/cv.md

 ---

 # NIC BENNETT
-nichole.lynn.bennett@utexas.edu
+nichole.lynn.bennett@gmail.com
 1-803-553-3996

+School of Journalism
-Stan Richards School of Advertising & Public Relations Moody College of Communication
+College of Communication Arts and Sciences
-The University of Texas at Austin
-G. B. Dealey Center for New Media
-300 W. Dean Keeton (A1200)
-Austin, TX 78712
+Michigan State University
+404 Wilson Road
+East Lansing, MI 48824
+USA

 ## EDUCATION

 Ph.D.
 The University of Texas at Austin
-Advertising and Public Relations (ABD), expected May 2024
+Advertising and Public Relations (ABD), 2024

 M.A.
 The University of Texas at Austin
 Ecology, Evolution, and Behavior, 2015